pencil2d/pencil2d.github.io/doc/faq.md

 ![Autosave Preferences]({{ "/images/autosave.png" | relative_url }})

 **Note** Change the “Number of modifications before autosaving” to affect how often Pencil2D will save automatically.
 As seen on the picture, in this case after 15 strokes or commands (like moving or clearing a frame), you’ll get your file auto-saved.
-You can modify this value and have Pencil2D wait up to 99 steps for the auto-save to be triggered.
+You can modify this value to a **maximum** of **1024 steps** (0.6.5+) until the auto-save is triggered.

-Note that before auto-save can work properly you HAVE to save your file manually at least once (i.e give it a name and specify a location to be saved on your computer).
-However, if you have the auto-save option enabled, and you have not saved your file at least once, once auto-save activates you’ll be prompted to save your file for the first time.
+Note that before auto-save can work properly you HAVE to **save your file manually at least once** (i.e give it a name and specify a location to be saved on your computer).
+If you have the auto-save option enabled, and you have not saved your file at least once, once auto-save activates you’ll be prompted to save your file for the first time.

+If you don't save at least once, you run the risk of getting a crash due to memory overload, particularly in low end computers (see below).

 **Avoiding Memory Overload Crashes**